Yale-EEB354/finalproject/README.md

 http://genesdev.cshlp.org/content/11/7/815.full.pdf

 The methods I will use to do this are...
 I will need to download sequence data for certain PQC genes, align them, and construct a phylogenetic tree.
 I'm wondering if I can create a tree where each edge represents a specific PQC protein.
 I imagine I would have to collect a lot of sequences of this homologous protein across species and then create some kind of average estimate of its placement with respect to other proteins.
 I can create the tree using R and iqtree with the methods we have used in class thus far.
 I can also use R to estimate and compare evolutionary rates of time based on the phylogenies I create.
-However, I have no idea how I will organize my collection of homologous protein sequences into one input to map on a tree.
+However, I'm not sure yet how I will organize my collection of homologous protein sequences into one input to map on a tree.

 For the purpose of this project, the data I will use are publicly available at NCBI.
 Some of the most well-studied PQC systems are in E. coli (GroEL, GroES, Lon) so I think that would be a good place to start.
 However, I would love some input on how far I should expand this question (to other bacteria, other microbes, all animals?)